skywind3000/vim-quickui/README.md

 ### Preview quickfix

-If you have many items in the quickfix window, instead of open then one by one, you are able to press `p` in the quickfix window and preview them in the popup:
+If you have many items in the quickfix window, instead of open them one by one, you are able to press `p` in the quickfix window and preview them in the popup:

 ```VimL
 augroup MyQuickfixPreview